lynnpepin/rust-books-abridged/README.md

+# The Rust Books, Abridged

 These notes are taken by [Lynn Pepin](https://lynndotpy.xyz/) as personal notes and later reference.
 There are many abridged Rust texts, and this one is mine.

-I abridge [the original work by Steve Klabnik and Carol Nichols, with contributions from the Rust Community](https://doc.rust-lang.org/stable/book/),* with additions from the Cargo book by TODO, the Rust Necronomicon by TODO, and the Rust-by-Example by TODO.
+I abridge [the original work by Steve Klabnik and Carol Nichols, with contributions from the Rust Community](https://doc.rust-lang.org/stable/book/),* with additions from the Cargo book by TODO, the Rust Necronomicon by TODO, and the Rust-by-Example by TODO, and various other sources.

 If you have Rustup installed, **you have the full documentation, available offline!** Run `rustup doc` to open the book, `rustup doc --cargo` to open the Cargo book, and `rustup doc -h` to see a full list of available docs.